lyli888/Level-8-Web-Scraping-Document-Databases/README.md

 ### NOTE: This is a back-end application that collects data from web pages, stores the information in a MongoDB database, & then updates/publishes to a web page.
 Refer to [Screenshots of Scrape Function](/Screenshots of Scrape Function/) for project results.

-In this assignment, you will build a back-end web application that scrapes various websites for data related to the Mission to Mars, stores the data in MongoDB, and displays the information in a single HTML page.
-The following outlines what you need to do.
+Scrape various websites for data/images/statistics related to the Mission to Mars, store the data in MongoDB, and display the information in a single HTML page.

 ## Step 1 - Scraping

 Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.

 ### NASA Mars News